 Drum VST plugins are becoming increasingly popular as sampling becomes more and more common.
-The term ‘drum VST’ is rather broad, so I’ll be focusing on all types, including virtual drum libraries, beat machines, and drum synthesis.
+The term ‘drum VST’ is rather broad, so I’ll be focusing on all types, including virtual drum libraries, percussion libraries, beat machines, and even drum synthesis.

-Addictive Drums 2 from XLN Audio remains to be my favorite drum library — the United Pop sample pack sounds incredible.
+Addictive Drums 2 from XLN Audio remains to be my favorite drum library for acoustic drum samples—the United Pop sample pack sounds incredible.